Simon2828/west-bridgford-advice-centre/src/pages/index.md

       text: >+
         Before an appointment, please make sure you bring the following:
             all relevant information relating to your query; letters, receipts, paperwork, copies of forms, dates of phone calls.
-If your appointment is for debt advice, please bring: bank statements and all income information;
-            ALL debt statements and letters (e.g. credit cards, payday loans);
-            outgoings information – e.g. utility bills and mortgage or rents statements;
-            payslips;
-            council tax forms;
-            proof of identity.
+Other pages on our website have links to information on a variety of subjects including benefits payments.
+Look at this link for government advice  https://www.gov.uk/universal-credit

     - image: /img/meeting-space.png
       text: >+